 There is a designated footpath that leads the way, so knowing where you need to walk is easy.
 That said, you may wish to download an offline map.

 Visit the Church of the Assumption

 You can also stop by the “gallery of the church”.
 This free-to-enter exhibit showcases 43 gorgeous oil paintings donated by Alexander Sideris.

-Sideris was a globally-acclaimed Skopeliti artist that was born in Glossa in 1898 and very active in both Greece and New York.
+Sideris was a globally-acclaimed Skopeliti artist that was born in Glossa in 1898 and was very active in both Greece and New York.
 His exquisite paintings on display in Glossa showcase scenes of noble life in the 1930’s-1950’s era.